-After the first engine oil and filter change, the engine oil and filter must be changed every 200 hours or every 3 months whichever occurs first.
+The engine oil and filter must be changed every 150 hours or every 3 months whichever occurs first.
 Under normal operating conditions, you do not need to change them more often if you use oil and filters of the recommended quality.